Word Monsters

-Word Monsters is a word puzzle video game developed by Raketspel and was published by Rovio Stars.
-However, as of the middle of 2014 the game is published by Raketspel and is no longer published by Rovio Stars.
-The iOS release was on 27 March 2014 and the Android release was on 7 May 2014.
-As of 2021, the game is no longer available on the App Store or Google Play Store.
+Word Monsters is a word puzzle game developed by Raketspel and was published by Rovio Stars.
+However, as of the middle of 2014, the game is published by Raketspel and is no longer published by Rovio Stars.
+It was released on iOS on March 27th, 2014, and on Android on May 7th, 2014.

 Gameplay

 The game features creating a custom monster and finding all the words on the screen under a specific time limit.
 The player may play challenges against their in-game friends or against players worldwide.